Chinory/pargv-lite/README.md

 # pargv-lite

-A simple & fast argv parser with option checking.
+A pure, fast and powerful argv parser with force strict option checking.

-Provides an easy way to launch program with right options.
+Focus on providing relaxed and elegant way to get right options to launch your program.

 ## Installation